-Rhinoplasty is one of the top 5 plastic surgery procedures performed each year, with more than 200,000 performed in 2017, according to the American Society of Plastic Surgeons (ASPS).
-But while rhinoplasty is a trusted and well understood surgery, many of my prospective rhinoplasty patients in San Diego share very specific anxieties about the procedure.
+Rhinoplasty is one of the top 5 cosmetic plastic surgical procedures performed yearly with over 200,000 in 2017 according to statistics compiled by the American Society of Plastic Surgeons (ASPS).
+The ASPS represents over 6000 board certified plastic surgeons and is the largest plastic surgery society in the world.
+So while rhinoplasty is a trusted and well understood surgery many of my prospective rhinoplasty patients in San Diego share very specific anxieties about the procedure.
 Let’s explore these fears and see why they’re often overblown.

 So now that the main myths and misconceptions about rhinoplasty have been dispelled it should be much easier to consider a consultation so that your aesthetic goals can be achieved.

 It’s easy to call our office for a complimentary consultation and computer imaging with Dr. Chaffoo at